Joliet, Illinois: Sports

 Joliet is home to three high schools that bear its name: Joliet Central, Joliet West, and Joliet Catholic Academy (JCA), in addition to the closed Joliet East, each of which has sports programs.
-JCA has been a major football powerhouse for many years and has won more state football titles than any other team in the state, with 14 as of 2018.
+JCA has been a major football powerhouse for many years and has won more state football titles than any other team in the state, with 15 as of 2023.

+Joliet is the home of the University of St Francis athletics, nicknamed the Fighting Saints.
+The Fighting Saints participate in 20 intercollegiate varsity sports as a member of the National Association of Intercollegiate Athletics (NAIA) in the Chicagoland Collegiate Athletic Conference (CCAC) and Mid-States Football Association (MSFA).

 Joliet also is home to a minor-league baseball team, the Joliet Slammers of the independent Frontier League.
-Since the beginning of the 2011 season, they have played their home games at DuPage Medical Group Field.
+Since the beginning of the 2011 season, they have played their home games at Duly Health and Care Field.
 The Slammers replace the former Joliet JackHammers of the Northern League.
 The Joliet Slammers won the 2011 Frontier League Championship in their first season as a team.

-Chicagoland Speedway hosts annual events from NASCAR.
+Chicagoland Speedway held events from NASCAR.
 During major races, the large influx of fans means that the number of people in the city is double that of the official figure.
 Next door to the Speedway, the Route 66 Raceway features National Hot Rod Association events on its drag strip.
 Joliet Central has become actively involved in Route 66 by building an alternative fuel vehicle.
 Autobahn Country Club, also located in Joliet, has held the SCCA World Challenge, Atlantic Championship, and Star Mazda Championship races since 2009.

+Joliet soccer team Sueño FC compete in the USL League Two competition.